 CapUpdateStatistics property.
 Defines whether gathered statistics (or some of them) can be reset/updated by the application.
 This property is only valid if CapStatisticsReporting is TRUE.
 When CapUpdateStatistics is FALSE, then none of the statistical data can be reset/updated by the application.
 Otherwise, when CapUpdateStatistics is TRUE, then (some of) the statistical data can be reset/updated by the application.

 ResetStatistics method.
 Can only be called if both CapStatisticsReporting and CapUpdateStatistics are TRUE.
-This method resets one, some, or all of the resettable device statistics to zero.
+This method resets one, some, or all the resettable device statistics to zero.

 RetrieveStatistics method.
 Can only be called if CapStatisticsReporting is TRUE.
-This method retrieves one, some, or all of the accumulated statistics for the device.
+This method retrieves one, some, or all the accumulated statistics for the device.

 UpdateStatistics method.
 Can only be called if both CapStatisticsReporting and CapUpdateStatistics are TRUE.
-This method updates one, some, or all of the resettable device statistics to the supplied values.
+This method updates one, some, or all the resettable device statistics to the supplied values.

 POS for .NET Component Descriptions